apostrophecms/docs/docs/guide/editing-custom-widgets-in-context.md

 The `contextual` option of the widget module must be set to `true`.
 This is the trigger for contextual editing.
 Otherwise the normal editing dialog box is displayed for the widget.

-The `components` option of the widget module must be set to an object a `widgetEditor` (widget editor) subproperty specifying the name of a Vue component.
+The `components` option of the widget module determines the Vue components to be used for the editing experience.
+Currently there is just one subproperty, `widgetEditor`, which is required for contextual editing.

 The `defaultData` option of the widget module may be set to a default value for newly created widgets of this type.